soundpress/nycadministrativecode/docs/c05/index.rst

     * - Category:
       - Participation goal:
     * - Black Americans
-      - 7% of total annual agency expenditures on such contracts
+      - 5.94% of total annual agency expenditures on such contracts
     * - Asian Americans
-      - 8% of total annual agency expenditures on such contracts
+      - 10.59% of total annual agency expenditures on such contracts
     * - Hispanic Americans
+      - 7.07% of total annual agency expenditures on such contracts
+    * - Native Americans
-      - 5% of total annual agency expenditures on such contracts
+      - 2.44% of total annual agency expenditures on such contracts
     * - Women
-      - 25% of total annual agency expenditures on such contracts
+      - 30.51% of total annual agency expenditures on such contracts
     * - Emerging
       - 6% of total annual agency expenditures on such contracts ~